Improving the customer experience is mission critical for brands. Here's a checklist to help you make your CX resolutions – and keep them.

 The role of the CXO vs. the CMO

 How does this compare to the role of the CMO?
-Research indicates that 88% of organizations agree that the role of the CMO has changed in the last couple of years, and will continue to change over the next two years.
+Research indicates that 88% of organizations agree that the role of the CMO has changed in recent years, and will continue to change over the next two years.

 As the CMO and CXO role begin to overlap, reports of the CMO’s demise are overblown, says Liz Miller, SVP of marketing at the CMO Council.
 She contends that titles like chief brand officer or chief experience officer are nothing more than re-brandings of the CMO position, perhaps to signal to the rest of the company that the executive has the latitude to extend their influence into other parts of the business.